Divorce Proceedings in India

 • Absence of just or reasonable cause

-• A blend of the above 2 points for 3 years, after which the abandoned partner may file a petition
+• A blend of the above two points for three years, after which the abandoned partner may file a petition

 • The offending partner has an obvious objective of remaining permanently away from the other